 In a medium sized bowl whisk together the egg and milk.
 (I read that 2% milk or fat free milk would result in a fluffier “pancake”.
 But I only buy whole milk since my girls drink it so much still, and it turned out great.
 So I would just use any milk in the fridge!)
 Add flour, and spices.
 Whisk until smooth.

 Remove apples from the pan.
 Melt the last 2 Tablespoons of butter.
 Turn off the fire, pour in the batter, top with apples and place immediately in the oven.
 Bake for about 20 minutes, although mine turned out to have rather dark edges so I will start cheking it at 15 minutes next time around!
-Serve hot with an extra large serving of chilled apple butter.
+Serve hot.
 So good!